anushasasindran/Assignment_Cypress_Cucumber/README.md

-# **CypressBDDCucumberE2E**
+# **CypressBDDCucumber**
 This repository features a comprehensive Cypress framework integrated with BDD using Cucumber, designed for end-to-end testing of a sample project.
-It encompasses UI, API, and XHR testing, providing robust examples of behavior-driven development in action.
 # **Description**
-This Cypress testing framework is designed to cover end-to-end testing of a sample application that includes user registration, login, note creation, editing, retrieval, and deletion.
-It incorporates:
+This automates this web page - https://practice.expandtesting.com/notes/app
-**Cucumber BDD** : Using cucumber feature files and step definitions files.
+The scenarios covered are Registrartion, Login and Add notes **Cucumber BDD** : Using cucumber feature files and step definitions files.
-**API Testing**: Testing endpoints for user registration, login, note operations, and authentication token generation.
-**UI Testing**: Utilizing the Page Object Model to perform end-to-end UI tests from user registration to note deletion.
-**XHR Testing**: Integrated with UI testing to validate XHR (XMLHttpRequest) calls.
-Data-driven testing is achieved using cucumber feature files and JSON files for managing input and output data.
+**Data-driven testing**: is achieved using cucumber feature files and JSON files for managing input and output data.
-# **Features**
-**Comprehensive Testing**: Complete end-to-end testing covering both UI and API aspects with cucumber BDD.
-**Data-Driven Approach**: Utilizing feature files and JSON files for dynamic data handling in tests.
 **Advanced Reporting**: Integration with Mochaawesome for detailed and informative test reports.
 **Efficient Test Organization**: Using the Page Object Model for maintaining and managing UI tests.
-**XHR Testing Integration**: Directly testing XHR requests alongside UI tests for real-time data validation.

 # **Pre-requistes**
 **Operating System**: Cypress is a desktop application that is installed on your computer.
 It supports macOS, Linux, and Windows.
 **Node.js**: Cypress is a Node.js application.
 Ensure you have Node.js (and npm) installed.
 A version of 10 or above is recommended.